bitcraze/lighthouse-fpga/readme.md

 ## UART Protocol

+The two data flow, received from the deck and sent to the deck, are independent.
+The deck will send a continious flow of frame containing the received pulse data.
+Commands can be sent to the deck to control LEDs and reset.

+### Received from the deck

 Frames of 12 bytes are sent to the UART.
 The baudrate is 230400 baud.
 Twice per second, an 'all-ones' frame of 12 bytes with value 0xFF is sent.
 This is used as a synchronization frame to detect frame boundary.